 It is the policy of Noblesville Schools to maintain a learning environment that is free from sexual harassment.
-Therefore, it shall be a violation for any employee or student of Noblesville Schools to harass another employee or student through conduct or communications of a sexual nature as defined in School Board Policies 3362A, 4262A, and 5517.
+Therefore, it shall be a violation for any employee or student of Noblesville Schools to harass another employee or student through conduct or communications of a sexual nature as defined in Policy A100.

-Sexual harassment shall consist of: unwelcome sexual advances, requests for sexual favors, and/or other inappropriate verbal, nonverbal, or physical conduct of a sexual nature when made by an employee to a student, a student to an employee, or by a student to another student.
+Sexual harassment consists of: unwelcome sexual advances, requests for sexual favors, and/or other inappropriate verbal, nonverbal, or physical conduct of a sexual nature when made by an employee to a student, a student to an employee, or by a student to another student.